2026 is when “agentic” stops being cute and starts being accountable

 Key Takeaway

-In 2026, “agentic” success is less about a clever prompt and more about a contract: bounded actions, measurable outcomes, provable compliance, and pricing aligned to delivered value.
+In 2026, an “agentic” product wins on a contract: bounded permissions, measurable outcomes, provable compliance, and pricing that tracks delivered work—not raw model usage.